 This tour was a welcome respite from mere temple hopping at Cambodia’s other natural wonder – Angkor Wat, which is covered in another blog.

-Tours across the Tonle Sap Lake can be organized via local travel agents and hostels.
+Tours across the Tonle Sap Lake can be organised via local travel agents and hostels.
 You’re likely to find the best deals by shopping around when you get there and bargaining with providers.
 Expect to pay anywhere between $15-$20 for a half-day tour.
 Expect to pay significantly more if you book in advance via a travel company.